Skip to main content

 Development Commands

-All commands should be run from the root directory unless otherwise specified.
+All commands should be run from the root directory where docs.json lives.

 Local Development